editor-js/image/README.md

 | types | `string` | (default: `image/*`) Mime-types of files that can be [accepted with file selection](https://github.com/codex-team/ajax#accept-string).|
 | buttonContent | `string` | Allows to override HTML content of «Select file» button |

-Default Uploader class supports these configuration parameters:
+Default Uploader supports these configuration parameters:

 | Field | Type     | Description        |
 | ----- | -------- | ------------------ |